emile-mathieu/emile-mathieu/README.md

 Computer Science Student
 ------------------------

-I’m currently a CS major in University interested in front-back-end development.
-I have proficient knowledge in Java, Python.
+I’m currently a CS major in University interested in full stack development.
+I have proficient knowledge in Javascript Java and Python .
 Feel free to view my projects !

 * 🌍  I'm based in the UK
-* 🧠  I'm learning JAVA, I will be learning ReactJS & Sql soon !
+* 🧠  I'm currently learning ReactJS's library, Swift IOS, SQL and advance topics of Java such as (Computer Networks & Junit).
-* 🤝  I'm open to collaborating on any basic or intermediate projects.
+* 🤝  I'm open to collaborating on any intermediate type of projects.

 ### Skills